Mastercard/crossborder-services-reference-app/README.md

-## Reference Implementation for Mastercard Send Cross-border APIs
+## Reference Implementation for Mastercard Cross-Border Services APIs

 This is a reference application that demonstrates how Cross-border APIs can be used for the supported transaction types.
-Please see here for details on the APIs: [Mastercard Developers](https://developer.mastercard.com/send-cross-border/documentation/).
+Please see here for details on the APIs: [Mastercard Developers](https://developer.mastercard.com/cross-border-services/documentation/).
 This application illustrates connecting to the cross-border APIs with / without encryption.
 Both the approaches require consumer key and .p12 file as received from [Mastercard Developers](https://developer.mastercard.com/dashboard).